hanbini96/Astro-Supabase-starter/README.md

    SUPABASE_ANON_KEY=<your-anon-key>
    ```

-   Supabase credentials are safe to publish; they’re public environment variables used for client‑side access【182340229106658†L360-L373】.
+   Supabase credentials are safe to publish; they’re public environment variables used for client‑side access.

 3. **Install dependencies** (requires Node 18+ and `pnpm` or `npm`):